What do we mean by 'complaint?'

 If a written complaint is received into the Local Authority 'prematurely' this will be forwarded to the school to deal with under their own procedures by the Complaints and Customer Relations Team.

-Anyone making a telephone complaint to the Local Authority about a specific school will be transferred to the Governor Services section who will clarify the correct procedures and refer them back to the relevant school.
-Although Governors Services will inform the school about the contact received, the responsibility remains with the parent/carer to follow the correct procedure and raise the issue with the school themselves.
+Anyone making a telephone complaint to the Local Authority about a specific school will receive clarification on the correct procedures and be referred back to the relevant school.
+The complaint will be logged by the Local Authority, however the responsibility remains with the parent/carer to follow the correct procedure and raise the issue with the school themselves.

 Are there any exceptions to schools' complaints procedures?